 1. Mighty Networks

 Mighty Networks has the advantage of being flexible.
-It’s perfect for a beginner to use in creating elegant online courses, but if and when your course takes off you can do so much more with the platform–adding subgroups, new courses, exciting events, and live streaming.
+It’s a simple tool for a beginner to use in creating elegant online courses.
+But if and when your course takes off, you can build a comprehensive course business with it.

-But there are also thousands of smaller creators, many of whom are earning 6 figures from building course communities that people love.
+We host thousands of educators and creators, brands and individuals alike, many of whom are earning 6 figures from building course communities that people love.

 Mighty Networks - Summary